EncycloFusion/encyclofusion.github.io/wiki/fusion-1.5.md

 **kcqtw3.cox**

 It hangs the application on Windows Vista and 7, but doesn’t on Windows 11.
+A solution is to disable Aero or DWM,setting the theme to Aero Basic.

 [Clickteam]: /clickteam/
 [Click and Create]: /click-and-create/